 Hi there, thanks for finding me…

 My name is Rachael and this is my family, my world.
 My hubby Paul and my gorgeous happy little eater Ava (who I refer to as bub for all my instagram followers) at 6mo, when we started our Baby Led Weaning (BLW) journey.
-Thank you for visiting my blog, you may have landed on my page because you’re about to commence your BLW journey with your bub, you have no idea where or how to start or you are just interested in BLW because a friend or relative raves on about how amazing their baby eats.
-Either way…welcome!
+Thank you for visiting my blog, you may have landed on my page because you’re about to commence your BLW journey with your bub, you have no idea where or how to start, you are just interested in BLW because a friend or relative raves on about how amazing their baby eats or you may be after some healthy, suitable recipes for your 6mo+ babyledweaner.
+Either way or all ways…welcome!

 I’d love to get to know a bit about you and your bub, but firstly you might like to know a bit about myself, why I chose BLW? what were our first foods? was I scared about choking? what gagging is? and how I knew when to start solids? (when I talk about solids I mean ‘real’ solids not purees or mush;)